 Removal and deportation is a complex body of law.
-At Rifkin and Fox-Isicoff, P.A., we work hard to solve our clients’ problems.
+At Rifkin & Fox-Isicoff, P.A., we work hard to solve our clients’ problems.
 We have served countless foreign nationals, lawful permanent residents and U.S. citizens since our establishment in Miami in 1985, and we bring our high-caliber skills to every removal case.

 Inadmissible versus deportable